 Lymphoma is a cancer of the white blood cells.
 Also called lymphocytes, these cells are part of the immune system.
 Abnormality in the lymphocytes causes them to grow uncontrollably, which leads to the development of tumours.
 As a result, these cells are no longer able to perform their actual role of protecting the body from disease and infection.

-Lymph nodes are located in various parts of the body and lymphoma can develop anywhere.
+Lymph nodes are located in various parts of the body, most lymph nodes are in the abdomen, groin, pelvis, chest, underarms and neck.
+Lymphoma can develop anywhere.
 Tumours can spread throughout the body and affect the organs leading to the development of other forms of cancer, such as leukemia.

 The two main types of lymphoma are Hodgkin’s lymphoma and non-Hodgkin’s lymphoma.